New York State Rifle & Pistol Ass'n v. Bruen: Impact

 Following Bruen, the Supreme Court used the idea of "history and tradition" in other major rulings, including in Dobbs v.
 Jackson Women's Health Organization, which overturned Roe v.
 Wade to eliminate the federal right to abortion, and in Kennedy v.
 Bremerton School District which favored religious expression over separation of church and state.
 While making rulings that hold to the ideals of the Constitution as it had been written was a tenet of originalism championed by former Justice Antonin Scalia, these rulings were seen by legal scholars as a different approach to interpreting the constitution and would allow for judges to pick and choose what part of the historical record to make rulings to their liking.
 Both liberals and conservative groups expressed concerns with this approach, which also weakened the Due Process Clause within the Fourteenth Amendment to support contemporary rights and liberties not expressly documented in the Constitution.

 Criticism of Bruens decision was raised during the Court's review of United States v.
 Rahimi in the 2023 term, which dealt with federal laws blocking gun ownership by those that have been placed on domestic violence restrictions.
 Arguments made in support of upholding the federal gun laws argued that the Bruen test of "historic tradition" exposes the absurdity of judging constitutionality by weighing by whether similar laws existed when the Second Amendment was ratified in 1791.
-The Supreme Court upheld the validity of the federal law in June 2024 with Roberts, writing for the majority, stated that disarming persons that are dangerous to others falls within the historic tradition of the nation, as well as clarified how Bruen should be used in such cases.
+The Supreme Court upheld the validity of the federal law in June 2024 with Roberts, writing for the majority, stating that disarming persons that are dangerous to others falls within the historic tradition of the nation, as well as clarified how Bruen should be used in such cases.
 Thomas, writing the sole dissent, argued that the majority had not followed the strict standards set by Bruen.